-SB21-072, Public Utilities Commission Modernize Electric Transmission Infrastructure

-SB 72 seeks to expand electric transmission facilities in the state by creating the Colorado Electric Transmission Authority (CETA).
+SB21-072, Public Utilities Commission Modernize Electric Transmission Infrastructure SB 72 seeks to expand electric transmission facilities in the state by creating the Colorado Electric Transmission Authority (CETA).
 CETA is granted various powers in the bill, including the power to exercise eminent domain, and to establish intra- and interstate electric transmission corridors.
 CETA is governed by a board of directors, and is authorized to select a transmission operator that finances, operates and maintains transmission and related facilities.
 The bill requires transmission utilities to join an organized wholesale market by 2030, and streamlines the Public Utilities Commission's (PUC) approval process for new transmission facilities.
 As amended, the bill makes clear that CETA is not property-tax exempt, that CETA's condemnation authority does not apply to local government property, and that CETA is subject to local land use and siting approval.
 CCI worked with subject matter experts and the bill sponsor to develop language that achieves these clarifications.
 SB 72 passed the Senate Transportation & Energy and Appropriations Committees, and passed the Senate on April 14th.
 The bill was amended to clarify and narrow the definition of electric utilities (to exclude investor-owned utilities), to require consultation with the Department of Natural Resources on potential wildlife and land impacts from transmission projects, and to extend the labor standards in the bill to maintenance of facilities in addition to construction and expansion.

-The bill will be heard in the House Energy & Environment Committee on Thursday, April 29th.
+The bill passed the House Energy & Environment Committee, and was amended to clarify exemptions for municipally-owned utilities, and to extend the PUC's approval period from 180 to 240 days.
+It now awaits a hearing in the House Appropriations Committee.
 Position: Support Sponsor: Sen. Hansen & Coram, Rep. Valdez, A.

-SB21-113, Firefight Aircraft Wildfire Mgmt and Response

-SB 113 transfers \$30.8 million from federal stimulus funds flowing through the General Fund for the purchase and operation of a Firehawk helicopter, and for the lease and operation of other appropriate aviation resources equipped for wildfire mitigation.
+SB21-113, Firefight Aircraft Wildfire Mgmt and Response SB 113 transfers \$30.8 million from federal stimulus funds flowing through the General Fund for the purchase and operation of a Firehawk helicopter, and for the lease and operation of other appropriate aviation resources equipped for wildfire mitigation.
 The bill expands the uses of the Wildfire Emergency Preparedness Fund (WERF) to authorize DPS to use these funds to provide wildfire suppression assistance to county sheriffs, municipal fire departments, or fire protection districts at no cost to these entities.
 This aligns with the annual guidelines in the DPS Wildfire Preparedness Plan, and bolsters initial response capabilities to maximize the use of the Firehawk.
 The bill passed both chambers and has been signed into law by the Governor.